clevert-app/clevert/README.md

 <!-- <svg xmlns="http://www.w3.org/2000/svg" viewBox="0 0 10 10" style="background:#009688;stroke:#fff"><path d="M11 1 7 3l4 8-4-8-2 1 4 8-4-8-2 1 4 8-4-8-3-6 3 6"/></svg> -->

-## The Future

-We're reconsidering the future of this project.

-### Extension

-- Extension system by QuickJS or JerryScript.
-The part that interacts with JS needs to be isolated.

-- Official extensions includes ImageMagick and FFmpeg.

-- Shell script in extension must be tested on busybox ash, then using busybox-w32 on windows.

-- Keep the extension simple and editable, for new contributors.

-### Interface

-Should be two UI implement:

-- Web based ui, for all users from beginners to SAAS deploy.

-- Electron or [miniblink](https://github.com/weolar/miniblink49/releases) for windows.

-- Simple interactive console interface.
-For lite users.

-### Working Mode

-There are two mode, static mode and dynamic mode.

-- Static mode generate all commands and arguments ahead-of-time, to reach the highest performance.

-- Dynamic mode run your custom logic before each command.